beingsie/30-nites-of-code-wiki/README.md

 7. **→ Create a Pull Request:** Go to the original repository on GitHub, and you'll see a prompt to create a pull request from your new branch.

 ## Setup and Installation
+- After forking & setting up your new branch just start coding!
 💡 Have fun, if it breaks we can all try to fix it.